tjnieradka/Network-Troubleshooting-Foundations/README.md

 Where applicable, screenshots are included to:
 - Illustrate command output
 - Highlight diagnostic indicators
-- Show differences between expected vs faulty states
+- Show differences between expected and unexpected results

 Screenshots are used to **support explanation**, not as a substitute for analysis.